Azure-Samples/ESP-Samples/README.md

 # Samples for Espressif (ESP) Microcontrollers

-**This version of PnP sample is now deprecated and will be updated son.**
+**This version of PnP sample is now deprecated and will be updated soon.**

 To see the latest PnP (Plug and Play) convention visit the [PnP documentation](https://docs.microsoft.com/en-us/azure/iot-pnp/)